 If you are looking for a pair of winter boots for your next adventure then I highly recommend checking out KEEN.

-Eastland Women’s Blair Boot
+11. Eastland Women’s Blair Boot

 By Taylor from Brown Eyed Flower Child

 My absolute favorite boot for European travel during the colder months is the Eastland Women’s Blair Boot.
-I swear by these ankle-length boots because they are convenient, comfortable and stylish!
+I swear by these ankle-length boots because they are convenient, comfortable, and stylish!

 Since Europe is where I mainly travel to and also where I walk the most, my Blair boots are perfect as it offers the Eastland Exclusive Active Memory Foam comfort insole that supports and conforms to the curves of my foot.
 It makes walking over cobblestone streets as easy as walking over a powdery sand beach.

-In addition, to support and comfort, the Eastland Women’s Blair Boot also features a heel zipper so you could easily take your boots on and off.
+In addition, to support and comfort, the Eastland Women’s Blair Boot also features a heel zipper so you can easily take your boots on and off.
 This comes in handy when you need to take off your shoes during airport security!